 The most significant risk factor for most public retirement systems, including the Nebraska School Retirement System, is investment return because of the volatility of returns and the size of plan assets compared to payroll (see Table 12).
-A perusal of historical returns over 10-20 years reveals that the actual return each year is rarely close to the assumed return.
-This is to be expected, given the underlying capital market assumptions and the System's asset allocation, but it creates significant contribution risk.
-As Table 12 illustrates, a return that varies from the 7.5% assumption by 10.0% (-2.5% or 17.5%) equates to 58% of payroll.
-Even with asset smoothing and amortization of the actuarial experience loss over 30 years, the impact on the actuarial contribution rate is dramatic (3.32% once the experience is fully recognized).
+A perusal of historical returns over the last 20 years reveals that the actual return each year is rarely close to the assumed return.
+This is to be expected, given the System's asset allocation, but it creates significant contribution risk (volatility).
+As Table 12 illustrates, a return that is lower than the 7.5% assumption by 10.0% (-2.5%) equates to 57% of payroll.
+Even with asset smoothing and amortization of the actuarial experience loss over 30 years, the impact on the actuarial contribution rate is dramatic (3.24% once the experience is fully recognized).